Skip to content

 · 5 min read

 Some of the best decisions on this site are things you will never see, because we built them and then deleted them.
-A luminous border treatment for the hero image, worked up as a set of options across a whole preview lab, tried in light and dark, then reverted because it did not actually make the image better.
-A value map for the home page, drawn first as a tall branching diagram, scrapped because it made readers scroll down to puzzle at something they could not follow.
-A readiness quiz that placed people into a level, dropped in favor of letting them choose for themselves.
-A standalone diagnostic page, removed once it became clear nothing relied on it.
-A round of home-page color and hero treatments, all built, none kept.
-A field note, drafted and published, then deleted because it did not land.
+We worked up a luminous border treatment for the hero image as a set of options across a whole preview lab, tried it in light and dark, and reverted it because it did not actually make the image better.
+We drew a value map for the home page, first as a tall branching diagram, and scrapped it because it made readers scroll down to puzzle at something they could not follow.
+We built a readiness quiz that placed people into a level, then dropped it in favor of letting them choose for themselves.
+We removed a standalone diagnostic page once it became clear nothing relied on it.
+We built a round of home-page color and hero treatments and kept none of them, and we drafted and published a field note, then deleted it because on rereading we decided it did not hold up.

 What we kept, beside what we built and deletedTwo columns.
 Kept, with checks: dark mode, the horizontal value map, the Perspectives and Tactics split.
 Deleted, struck out: the luminous hero border, the vertical value map, the readiness quiz, the diagnostic page.
 Caption: deciding what to cut was half the judgment.SOME OF IT WE MADE, THEN CUTKEPTBUILT, THEN DELETEDDark modeThe horizontal value mapPerspectives / Tactics splitThe luminous hero borderThe vertical value mapThe readiness quizThe diagnostic pageDeciding what to cut was half the judgment.

-None of those deletions was a failure of the work.
-Each was the work.
-The version that shipped is better for the ones that did not, and the discipline that produced it is the same one that produced the things we kept.
+Deleting those things was not a failure of the work; it was as much the work as building them.
+The version that shipped is better for the ones that did not, and we made both calls, what to cut and what to keep, with the same discipline.

-Deciding what to cut is the same skill as deciding what to make, and a product is shaped as much by what it refuses to keep as by what it ships.
+Deciding what to cut is the same skill as deciding what to make, and what you refuse to keep shapes a product as much as what you ship.

-That willingness is judgment doing its job.
-A maker who cannot cut keeps everything that is merely good, and a product that keeps everything that is merely good is a pile, not a product.
-The taste to know which of your own things to throw away is the same taste our essay The Discipline argues is the actual work now, applied at the one place it is hardest to apply, which is to what you have already built.
+That willingness is what judgment looks like in practice.
+A maker who cannot cut keeps everything that is merely good, and a product full of things that are merely good is a pile, not a product.
+Knowing which of your own things to throw away takes the same taste our essay The Discipline argues is the actual work now, and it is hardest to apply to what you have already built.

 Where this goes next